Russian missiles strike Kyiv, shattering sense of calm

 The missiles hit the Darnytski and Dniprovski districts in the city and emergency services had arrived to the scene, Kyiv Mayor Vitali Klitschko said on the Telegram messaging app.
 Air raid sirens had gone off around the time of the blasts.

 An acrid smell of smoke filled the air in the Darnystki district of eastern Kviv, with a billowing pillar of smoke rising in the sky.
 Soldiers and police blocked off a main road to the site.
 Smoke billowed from the charred and blackened wreckage of a warehouse-type structure.

+A resident of an apartment overlooking the area with the charred warehouse said she’d been awakened by loud explosions in the early morning.
+She said the site had been targeted before but without causing such damage.

-Police blocking access to the site told an Associated Press reporter that military authorities had banned the taking of images.
+Police near the site told an Associated Press reporter that military authorities had banned the taking of images.
 Soldiers also blocked off a road in a nearby area leading toward a large railway yard.

 Elsewhere, Russian forces continued their push to take ground in eastern Ukraine, with missile and airstrikes carried out on cities and villages of the Luhansk region, with the war now past the 100-day mark.